LivePersonInc/knowledge-center-archive/pages/documents/Developer Tools/Functions/terms-of-use.md

 **Billing/Pricing:** Customer may use LivePerson Functions free of charge for up to 150,000 invocations per month.
 Use beyond this limit will incur charges.
 If you exceed the cap, we may in our reasonable discretion allow continued use of LivePerson Functions while we negotiate in good faith, but we reserve the right to suspend or terminate use until a mutually agreed Order Form is signed.

-**Third Party Services.** LP Functions helps you connect to third party services, such as:
+**third-party Services.** LP Functions helps you connect to third-party services, such as:

-* Third party service providers, like a CRM system;
+* third-party service providers, like a CRM system;

 * Bot platform providers;